NHSDigital/IOPS-FHIR-Simplifier-Backup/HL7FHIRUKCoreR4/backup/guides/UK-Core-Implementation-Guide-STU3-Sequence/Home/ProfilesandExtensions/Profile-UKCore-Observation/Index.page.md

 ## Profile Specific Implementation Guidance: ##

+The guidance on this page also applies to the following profiles, that are derived from the UK Core Observation profile:
+- {{pagelink:Profile-Observation-ACVPU}}
+- {{pagelink:Profile-Observation-Alcoholconsumption}}
+- {{pagelink:Profile-Observation-AverageBloodPressure}}
+- {{pagelink:Profile-Observation-BloodGlucose}}
+- {{pagelink:Profile-Observation-EarlyWarningTotalScore}}
+- {{pagelink:Profile-Observation-InspiredOxygen}}
+- {{pagelink:Profile-Observation-TobaccoConsumption}}

+There are additional Lab related Observation profiles, that are not derived from the UK Core Observation profile:
+- {{pagelink:Profile-Observation-Lab}}
+- {{pagelink:Profile-Observation-Group}}

 <h3>Minimum Viable Content</h3>

 A minimum viable content that all provider and consumer systems SHALL support are the following elements.